-Unknown to many people, Singapore does have a China A50 ETF namely XT China50 US$ ETF, which was issued by Deutsche Bank and Listed since on SGX Mainboard since 19 February 2009.
-Unfortunately, due to lack of interest from the retail market, it was unpopular and there are days with zero transaction.
+Unknown to many people, Singapore does have a China A50 ETF namely XT China50 US$ ETF, which was issued by Deutsche Bank and Listed on SGX Mainboard on 19 February 2009.
+Unfortunately, due to lack of interest from the retail market, it was unpopular and there are days with zero transactions.

 On contrary, the interest from professional investors in China market is extremely hot and you may be surprised to know the only offshore Futures (for now) on China A-Share Market in the world is listed in Singapore.

-Every day, Billions of dollars exchanged hands in Singapore exchange for SGX FTSE China A50 Futures contract.
+Every day, Billions of dollars are exchanged hands in Singapore Exchange for the SGX FTSE China A50 Futures contract.
 It is also one of the rare instruments which you can use to “short” the China stock markets.